seattlecoderdojo/seattlecoderdojo.github.io/README.md

 ---
 title: Your fancy title here
 difficulty: intermediate
-language: javascript
+languages: javascript ruby python
 estimate: '1 hour'
 ---
 ```
-... be sure to only pick 1 difficulty and language.
-The site indexes by these
+You can pick 1 difficulty, but any number of languages (sepearted by spaces.)
-two tags.
 Estimate is optional, but why not.